ai-by-humans/conda_tool/README.md

 # conda_tool
-Bat file that creates Conda env + Bat file with created conda env
+Ask the user to create new Conda envoirement creates folders "installers" and "env" silent installs miniconda to folder env and creates new Conda envoirement creates bat file to launch cmd with created conda env active